Financial institutions must ensure they don’t accidentally help criminals. But which anti money laundering, or AML solutions should they use?

 We’ve already extensively covered how SEON’s tools like digital footprint analysis, data enrichment and dynamic friction can help, especially in the context of onboarding users with zero friction.

-But it’s worth noting here that a key element of improving your AML checks is to look at user behaviour.
-And this is something an experienced fraud team can do, but it’s also possible to automate the process with certain risk rules.
+But it’s worth noting here that a key element of improving your AML compliance checks is to look at user behaviour.
+And this is something an experienced risk team can do, but it’s also possible to automate the process with certain risk management rules.

-Put simply, a fraud detection engine such as SEON’s will be monitoring and logging all user activity on your platform.
+Put simply, a fraud management engine will be monitoring and logging all user activity on your platform.
 And it’s up to you to feed that data through certain rules, to see if the activity looks suspicious or not.

 This is what we call velocity rules: or rules that look at a customer’s actions over time.
 For instance, this is what could increase the risk factor, and alert you that AML processes should be deployed: